Artemis: Worship

 (her birthplace), in Attica at Brauron and Mounikhia (near Piraeus), and in Sparta.
 She was often depicted in paintings and statues in a forest setting, carrying a bow and arrows and accompanied by a deer.

 The ancient Spartans used to sacrifice to her as one of their patron goddesses before starting a new military campaign.

 Athenian festivals in honor of Artemis included Elaphebolia, Mounikhia, Kharisteria, and Brauronia.
 The festival of Artemis Orthia was observed in Sparta.

 Pre-pubescent and adolescent Athenian girls were sent to the sanctuary of Artemis at Brauron to serve the Goddess for one year.
 During this time, the girls were known as arktoi, or little she-bears.

 A myth explaining this servitude states that a bear had formed the habit of regularly visiting the town of Brauron, and the people there fed it, so that, over time, the bear became tame.
 A girl teased the bear, and, in some versions of the myth, it killed her, while, in other versions, it clawed out her eyes.
 Either way, the girl's brothers killed the bear, and Artemis was enraged.
 She demanded that young girls "act the bear" at her sanctuary in atonement for the bear's death.

 Artemis was worshipped as one of the primary goddesses of childbirth and midwifery along with Eileithyia.
 Dedications of clothing to her sanctuaries after a successful birth was common in the Classical era.
 Artemis could be a deity to be feared by pregnant women, as deaths during this time were attributed to her.
 As childbirth and pregnancy was a very common and important event, there were numerous other deities associated with it, many localized to a particular geographic area, including but not limited to Aphrodite, Hera and Hekate.

 It was considered a good sign when Artemis appeared in the dreams of hunters and pregnant women, but a naked Artemis was seen as an ill omen.
 According to Pseudo-Apollodorus, she assisted her mother in the delivery of her twin.
 Older sources, such as Homeric Hymn to Delian Apollo (in Line 115), have the arrival of Eileithyia on Delos as the event that allows Leto to give birth to her children.
-Contradictory is Hesiod's presentation of the myth in Theogony, where he states that Leto bore her children before Zeus’ marriage to Hera with no commentary on any drama related to their birth.
+Contradictory is Hesiod's presentation of the myth in Theogony, where he states that Leto bore her children before Zeus's marriage to Hera with no commentary on any drama related to their birth.